facebook/react-native/docs/NativeModulesAndroid.md

   .build();
 ```

-To make it simpler for to access your new functionality from JavaScript, it is common to wrap the native module in a JavaScript module.
+To make it simpler to access your new functionality from JavaScript, it is common to wrap the native module in a JavaScript module.
 This is not necessary but saves the consumers of your library the need to pull it off of `NativeModules` each time.
 This JavaScript file also becomes a good location for you to add any JavaScript side functionality.

 ```java
 /**